-Version Control System (VCS) is a set of tools (commands) for interaction with the repository and location files (copies of the versioned files)
+Version Control System (VCS) is a set of tools (commands) for interaction with the repository and location files (copies of the versioned files).

-Tool is a command or icon or an item in the menu.
+A tool is a command or "icon" or an "menu item."

-- Local command or in the case of the repository also a server service
+- Local command or in the case of the repository also a server service.

 - Repository

-- All changes are stored in the repository
+- All changes are stored in the repository.

-Usually as deltas, which store differences, and thus save file size
+Usually as deltas, which store differences, and thus save file size.

-- Repository can be remote or local
+Repository can be remote or local.